What happens after you quit smoking for a day, week, month, year?

 Quitting Smoking Tracker Apps

 There are a number of resources available to help you quit smoking and track your progress.
-Healthline has a great list of the best mobile apps out there!
+Healthline has a great list of best Quit Smoking mobile apps out there!
+It’s definitely hard to quit a smoking habit, but it is possible!
+Surround yourself with positivity and read articles on the benefits of quitting smoking.
+Jot down the most important things to do, and repeat those things to yourself when all you want is a cigarette.